dustinhayes/javascript-module-flavors/README.md

 hide.all('button');
 ```

-In an environment like node, require and module.exports is provided for you.
+In an environment like node, `require()` and `module.exports` is provided for you.
 It's how the module system works.
-The example above is meant to run in a web browser environment.
+The example above is written to run in a browser environment.
 How is this possible?
 Well, there a few tools.

 * http://browserify.org/
 * http://webpack.github.io/

 I'm going to briefly cover browserify.
 Although webpack seems very interesting.
-Specifically in terms of it's [loader](http://webpack.github.io/docs/using-loaders.html) and it's concept of [multiple entry points](http://webpack.github.io/docs/multiple-entry-points.html).
+Specifically in terms of it's [loaders](http://webpack.github.io/docs/using-loaders.html) and it's concept of [multiple entry points](http://webpack.github.io/docs/multiple-entry-points.html).

 So why browserify?
 What does it do for us?
 From the website:

 > Browserify lets you require('modules') in the browser by bundling up all of your dependencies.

 More specifically, browserify is a node module that allows you to write CommonJS style modules in the browser.
-It does this by crawling each JS file in your project, building a dependency graph, and spitting out a single file with everything in the order it is supposed to be in.
+It does this by crawling each JS file in your project, building a dependency graph, and spitting out a single file with everything in the order it is supposed to be in. (simple description)

 Let's start with getting node and npm set up.

 * Download [node](http://nodejs.org/)
 * Type npm in the console to ensure it built with node

-Now you could at this point install browserify global, however let's go the more common route and set up browserify in a new project.
+At this point you could install browserify globally, however let's go the more common route and set up browserify in a new project.

 * Create a new project called test
-* From the project root in the commad line run `npm init`
+* From the project root in the command-line run `npm init`
 * Hit enter until you finish the package.json walk through
-* From the project root in the commad line run `npm install  browserify --save-dev`
+* From the project root in the command-line run `npm install browserify --save-dev`

 With in package.json, npm allows you to run certain scripts via the scripts property.
 That's how we'll run browserify.
 Here is how the package.json file should look: